juju-solutions/layer-hadoop-base/UPGRADING-HADOOP.md

     juju set resourcemanager hadoop_version=2.7.1
     juju set slave hadoop_version=2.7.1

+    juju action do namenode/0 prepare-upgrade

+    # repeat this until the image is ready
+    juju action do namenode/0 query
+    juju action fetch --wait 0 <query-action-id>

+    # once the image is complete, proceed with the upgrade
     juju action do slave/0 downgrade  # for each slave

     juju action do resourcemanager/0 downgrade